 ISV applications can call $sgx_is_capable$ to detect if the Intel® SGX device is available.
 This API is intended to detect cases where software can configure the Intel SGX device.
 If 0 is returned, $sgx_cap_get_status$ can be used to detect manual configuration changes that can be made to enable the Intel SGX device.

 Header sgx_capable.h Library libsgx_capable.so and libsgx_capable.a sgx_cap_enable_device sgx_cap_enable_device helps ISV applications to enable the Intel® Software Guard Extensions (Intel® SGX) device and return the appropriate status.
-If a reboot is required, an ISV application can decide whether to notify users of the restart requirement or not.

 Administrative privileges are required to use this API.